VSH30/Exam-Portal/README.md

 # Exam Portal
-Exam Portal an Online Platform to conduct Examination and Analyse Performances.
+Exam Portal an Online Platform to conduct Examination and Analyse Performances.<br>

+Screenshots: